 Our Standards of Practice

-At Charles Hall Youth and Family Services, we make every effort to create a safe and nurturing environment.
-We know that youth removed from their homes, families and communities understandably are stressed and even hypervigilant.
-Our staff anticipates and strives to alleviate any potential for risk or harm for our youth through words and actions, as well as our residential setting and environment.
-We try to help youth and their families recognize those behaviors, relationships, and situations that can be dangerous and result in harm.
-Safety is our number one priority – both emotional safety and physical safety.
+At Charles Hall Youth and Family Services, we help children and adults in their lives recognize those behaviors, relationships, and situations that can be dangerous and result in harm.
+Safety is a number one priority – both emotional safety and physical safety.

-When making decisions about and with youth, our staff considers gender, age, emotional development and unique circumstances.
+When making decisions about a child, it is important to consider gender, age, emotional development and unique circumstances.
 Our goal is to teach and model skills and decision-making that support healthy self-esteem, inner connection with others, and the management of feelings.
-We encourage youth to try new ways of thinking and acting, learn from mistakes, and explore their feelings and emotions.
-We guide youth to discover their innate strengths and build on them.
+We encourage children of any age to try new ways of thinking and acting, learn from mistakes, and explore their feelings and emotions.
+We guide children and youth to discover their innate strengths and build on them.

 - How to form responsive relationships